ksu-is/To-Do-list-/README.md

 # To-Do-list-
-Application where you can keep track of your created tasks
+Commit: Application where you can keep track of your created tasks